 Young Vermonters: Welcome to a new way to love winter in Vermont!

-What can $10 get you these days?
+What can $20 get you these days?
 How about a beginner ski or snowboard lesson for a Vermont child, including rentals and a lift ticket?

-This January, the Vermont Governor’s Council on Physical Fitness and Sports will sponsor 250 Vermont children with $10 beginner packages to encourage our youth to get sliding this winter and adopt an active lifestyle throughout life.
+This January, the Vermont Governor’s Council on Physical Fitness and Sports will sponsor 300 Vermont children with $20 beginner packages to encourage our youth to get sliding this winter and adopt an active lifestyle throughout life.
 Participants must be under 18, a Vermont resident, and will receive a downhill ski or snowboard lesson, rental equipment and a beginner lift ticket.

 Please note the coupon can only be used at these resorts.

-Parents, please fill out the application form for this program, here → KidsLearntoSkiVT.
+Parents, please fill out the application form for this program, here: KidsLearntoSkiVT.

 The Governor’s Council is proud to work with Ski Vermont to provide these packages, and is a supporter of the national Learn to Ski and Snowboard efforts in January.
-Ski Vermont offers learn-to packages throughout the month of January for $29 – for adults, kids and anyone in between!
-Learn more at SkiVermont.com.
+Ski Vermont offers learn-to packages throughout the month of January for $49 – for adults, kids and anyone in between!
+They also offer the Take 3 Pass, with 3 lessons over the entire season for just $129.
+Learn more at http://skivermont.com.

-Looking to slide on snow another way?
-On January 10, 2015 enjoy free Nordic skiing and snowshoeing for beginners on Winter Trails Day.
-Winter Trails Day is a national program endorsed Ski Vermont and the Governor’s Council; it encourages children and adults to discover the great fitness and social benefits of these fun, easy-to-learn winter sports.
-Learn more at www.snowlink.com/wintertrails.aspx.
+January is also Winter Trails Months when folks can enjoy free Nordic skiing and snowshoeing for beginners.
+Winter Trails Month is a national program endorsed Ski Vermont and the Governor’s Council; it encourages children and adults to discover the great fitness and social benefits of these fun, easy-to-learn winter sports.
+Learn more at http://www.wintertrails.org/.